 It’s vital that the boosted ‘Rural Development’ funding for farmers and land managers prioritises spending on well-designed wildlife-friendly farming schemes that support our farmland nature where it needs it most.
 Protecting the natural environment that a healthy UK farming system so relies on just isn’t rewarded by the market, but these schemes go a long way to help address that failure.

-Almost all farmers receive direct payments out of the remaining 75% of CAP funding (which provide few public benefits), but to qualify must meet some requirements, such as other EU rules on water and soil quality.
-The next CAP period will also include a new ‘greening’ requirement, meaning that a certain proportion of each farm will need to be managed for environmental benefit.
-If put into practice well this could provide a huge boost to wildlife across the EU because every farmer would have to take some basic measures, also securing much better public value from direct payments.
+Even with the 15% transfer of funds away from the ‘Direct Payments’ pot, it will still remain by far the largest source of funding for farming.
+Almost all farmers receive direct payments but they fund few public benefits.
+As I mentioned in my last blog, to qualify for these payments farmers must meet some requirements (such as EU rules on water, soil and animal health) and over the next seven-years that these funds apply, there will also be a new ‘greening’ requirement.
+This means that a certain proportion of each farm will need to be managed for environmental benefit.
+If put into practice well this could provide a big boost to wildlife across the UK because almost every farmer would have to take some basic measures for nature, which would also secure much better public value from direct payments.

 You can find out who your MP is and their email address at http://findyourmp.parliament.uk/, or send your message through http://www.writetothem.com/.
 Got questions?
 Leave a comment or email firstname.lastname@example.org.
 You can help us monitor the progress of our campaign by sending a copy of your letter and any responses you get to the same email address.

 John Martin and Colum Delaney, Conservation Manager and Policy Advocacy Officer respectively at our Northern Ireland HQ, explain what you can do to help wildlife-friendly farming get the funding it needs.